stackblitz/docs/docs/platform/webcontainers/turbo-package-manager.md

 success Install finished in 5.551s
 ```

-The migration is straight forward for the most parts.
-Dart Sass exposes the same JS API but if you're using the CLI you might need to change a few flags.
+The migration is straightforward for the most parts.
+Dart Sass exposes the same JS API but if you're using the CLI, you might need to change a few flags.

 ### How do I migrate to Dart Sass?

-1. Change `node-sass` to `sass` in your `package.json`
+1. In your project's `package.json`, change `node-sass` to `sass`.
 2. If you're using the SassC CLI in one of your npm scripts, then you might need to change `node-sass` to `sass` as well.
 For example:

    ```